savonet/book/introduction.md

-Liquidsoap itself is programmed in OCaml, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is quite different from a general-purpose programming languages, such as Java or
+Liquidsoap itself is programmed in OCaml, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is quite different from a general-purpose programming language, such as Java or
 C. It was designed from scratch, dedicated to stream generation, where we tried to follow the principle formulated by Allan Kay: _simple things should be simple, complex things should be possible_.
 This means that we had in mind that